-Then the sequences are cut in this way, and the procedure is repeated recursively until the maximal sequence length drops below a threshold value L, when the exact multiple sequence alignment algorithm MSA (Carrillo-Lipman bounds) is applied.
+Then the sequences are cut in this way, and the procedure is repeated recursively until the maximal sequence length drops below a threshold value L, when an exact multiple sequence alignment algorithm MSA (e.g. Carrillo-Lipman bounds) is applied.